SketchingDev/Doodle-Dashboard/README.md

 ### ImportError: No module named

-If you keep getting the ImportError when building the project check that you haven't already installed the application via PIP, otherwise you might be pulling in the doodle dashboard classes from your local pip packages.
+If you keep getting the ImportError when building the project check that you haven't already installed the application via pip, otherwise you might be pulling in the doodle dashboard classes from your local pip packages.

 ```